ah4d1/anoa-notepad/README.md

-Anoa-Notepad is a free and open source text and syntax editor for programmers, software developers, software engineers, and common users.
+Anoa-Notepad is a free and open source text, syntax, and data editor for programmers, software developers, software engineers, data analysts, and common users.

 Anoa-Notepad is available for Windows and Linux.